Roasted Cherry Tomato Chili Soup

 - 1 sweet bell pepper, diced or chopped

 - 1 Tablespoon lime juice

 - Preheat oven to 400°.
 Line cookie sheet with aluminum foil.
 Place jalapeño pepper halves and tomatoes on cookie sheet.
-Spread cherry tomatoes out into single layer.
+Spread cherry tomatoes out into a single layer.
 Drizzle olive oil over the peppers and tomatoes.
-Roast for 15-20 minutes, until tomatoes are soft.
+Roast for 15–20 minutes, until tomatoes are soft.

 - While that is roasting, in a large skillet cook beef, onion, and garlic over medium heat 8–10 minutes, stirring occasionally, until thoroughly cooked.
 Drain the meat.
 Season with salt and pepper.
 Add chili powder, cumin, and coriander to meat, stir and cook for 1–2 minutes.

 - Place the roasted jalapeño peppers in a food processor and give it a quick chop (I pulsed for 1–2 seconds).
 Add the tomatoes to the food processor and again give it a quick chop until at the desired sized (I again only pulsed for 1–2 seconds so that it was still chunky).